Skip to content

 Place every bet on the H1/H2/H3 grid by reach

-Score by distance from the core, capital required, strategic fit, and risk profile.
+Score by distance from the core, capital required, strategic fit, risk profile.
 Identify the gaps.

 Week 3 · Allocation